chinamike65/hugo-tuolesi/content/book6/book6en.md

 Before you have no bodhicitta, you need to rely on your guru to get the true blessings of Buddhas and Bodhisattvas.
 So you have to take refuge in your guru.
 After you have bodhicitta, you can get the blessings of all Buddhas and Tathagatas.

-With Bodhicitta, the eight great dragon kings, the eight gods of heaven, the gods of the earth, and so on, will all come to protect them.
+With Bodhicitta, the eight great dragon kings, the eight gods of heaven, the gods of the earth, and so on, will all come to protect you.

 It will help break down obstacles and make wishes come true.

-With Bodhicitta, the transcendent Dharma protector will follow and protect him like a shadow.
+With Bodhicitta, the transcendent Dharma protector will follow and protect you like a shadow.

 After having bodhicitta, the people around will naturally become better, their troubles will naturally be suppressed by the power of bodhicitta, they will not be angry, and everyone will become very harmonious.

-After having Bodhicitta, recite the sentence "Om Mani Pami Hum", the merit will become as big as the sky, and it will never disappear.
+After having Bodhicitta, recite the mantra "Om Mani Pedme Hum", the merit will become as big as the sky, and it will never disappear.

-Before we attain Bodhicitta, after reciting a sentence, once the blessings we get are manifested, they are gone.
+Before we attain Bodhicitta, after reciting a mantra, once the blessings we get are manifested, they are gone.

-With Bodhicitta, the merits of reciting "Om Mani Pami Hum" will increase every day, a million times, so even if this kind of good retribution appears every day, it will not be used up.
+With Bodhicitta, the merits of reciting "Om Mani Pedme Hum" will increase every day, a million times, so even if this kind of good retribution appears every day, it will not be used up.

 There are many virtues of bodhicitta.

 In the Tibetan version of the Huayan Sutra, there are 263 qualities of bodhichitta.

-Section 4: The Way of Contemplation and Cultivation of Bodhicitta When developing bodhicitta, how should we visualize and practice?
+Section 4 - The Way of Contemplation and Cultivation of Bodhicitta

+When developing bodhicitta, how should we visualize and practice?

 Visualize that Shakyamuni Buddha is in the middle, and around Shakyamuni Buddha are the Guru Three Jewels.